 To fly with the B risers, keep hold of your brake handles (remove any wraps) and take hold of the red toggles located at the top of the B risers near the maillon.
-Now you have direct control of the AofA; by gently pulling on your B risers you increase the AofA of the wing, releasing all pressure on the B's returns the wing, relating an pressure on the B ster you can fly actively through turbulence; If you feel the nose of the wing lose internal pressure you can apply a small amount of pressure to the B's to keep the nose open, the amount of pressure and size of the input is dependent on the amount of turbulence, but always be gentle to avoid large pitch movements.
+Now you have direct control of the AofA; by gently pulling on your B risers you increase the AofA of the wing, releasing all pressure on the B's returns the wing to the speed you set.
+With the B riser you can fly actively through turbulence; If you feel the nose of the wing lose internal pressure you can apply a small amount of pressure to the B's to keep the nose open, the amount of pressure and size of the input is dependent on the amount of turbulence, but always be gentle to avoid large pitch movements.